 Our current research projects include:

-1) sulfur isotope (32S/33S/34S/36S) effects during photochemistry and microbial processes to bring new insights into sulfur cycles in deep time and deep biosphere,
+1) sulfur isotope (32S/33S/34S/36S) effects during photochemistry and microbial processes to bring new insights into redox balance in deep time and deep biosphere,

-2) methane clumped isotopologue, 13CH3D, as a new tracer for the source of geologic and atmospheric methane, and
+2) methane clumped isotopologue, 13CH3D, as a new tracer for the source of geological, microbial, and atmospheric methane, and

 3) application of nitrous oxide (14N15NO vs. 15N14NO) isotopomer ratios for inversion modeling.